 -

-to have scopesource.example meta.start
+(to have scopesource.example meta.start

 -

-to have scopesource.example meta.start meta.start.content
+helloto have scopesource.example meta.start meta.start.content

-instead, it hassource.example meta.start meta.body meta.start.content
+instead, it has source.example meta.start meta.body meta.start.content -

 _(space) to have scopesource.example meta.body